Qiskit/qiskit-ibm-runtime/README.md

 All quantum applications and algorithms at the fundamental level are built using three steps:
 1. Choose a quantum circuit to encode the quantum state.
 2. Define the observable or the classical register to be measured.
 4. Execute the quantum circuits by using a primitive (Estimator or Sampler).

 **Primitives** are base-level functions that serve as building blocks for many quantum algorithms and applications.
-The [primitive interfaces](https://qiskit.org/documentation/apidoc/primitives.html) are defined in Qiskit Terra.
+The [primitive interfaces](https://qiskit.org/documentation/apidoc/primitives.html) are defined in Qiskit.

-The IBM Runtime Service offers these primitives with additional features, such as built-in error suppression and mitigation.
+The IBM Runtime service offers these primitives with additional features, such as built-in error suppression and mitigation.

 There are several different options you can specify when calling the primitives.
 See [`qiskit_ibm_runtime.Options`](https://github.com/Qiskit/qiskit-ibm-runtime/blob/main/qiskit_ibm_runtime/options.py#L103) class for more information.

 ### Sampler

 This is a primitive that takes a list of user circuits (including measurements) as an input and generates an error-mitigated readout of quasi-probability distributions.
-This provides users a way to better evaluate shot results using error mitigation and enables them to more efficiently evaluate the possibility of multiple relevant data points in the context of destructive interference.
+This provides users a way to better evaluate shot results using error mitigation, and enables them to more efficiently evaluate the possibility of multiple relevant data points in the context of destructive interference.

 To invoke the `Sampler` primitive